A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Introduction

-We only cover single agent RL in this work.
-There are generalisation problems within multi-agent reinforcement learning (MARL), such as being general enough to defeat multiple different opponent strategies \citep{openaiDotaLargeScale2019, vinyalsGrandmasterLevelStarCraft2019} and generalising to new team-mates in cooperative games \citep{huOffBeliefLearning2021,huOtherPlayZeroShotCoordination2021}, but we do not cover any work in this area here.
-Relatedly, there is work on using multiple agents in a single-agent setting to increase the diversity of the environment and hence the generality of the policy \citep{openendedlearningteamOpenEndedLearningLeads2021}, which we do cover.
+Second, we only cover single-agent RL in this work.
+There are generalisation problems within multi-agent reinforcement learning (MARL), such as being general enough to defeat multiple different opponent strategies \shortcite{openaiDotaLargeScale2019,vinyalsGrandmasterLevelStarCraft2019} and generalising to new team-mates in cooperative games \shortcite{huOffBeliefLearning2021,huOtherPlayZeroShotCoordination2021}, but we do not cover any work in this area here.
+While mathematically these problems could be modelled equivalently (if co-players are modelled as parts of the dynamics function, rather than as agents as in Games-based formulations \shortcite{shapleyStochasticGames1953}), approaches to these problems tend to be quite different, explicitly utilising the fact that variation and generalisation challenges come from other co-players rather than other parts of the environment.
+Relatedly, there is work on using multiple agents in a single-agent setting to increase the diversity of the environment and hence the generality of the policy \shortcite{openendedlearningteamOpenEndedLearningLeads2021}, which we do cover.

-We do not cover theoretical work on generalisation in RL\@.
-While there is recent work in this area \citep{duGoodRepresentationSufficient2020,malikWhenGeneralizableReinforcement2021}, it is often quite disconnected from the current empirical results and practices in deep RL, and hence is not as applicable.
+Finally, we do not cover theoretical work on generalisation in RL\@.
+While there is recent work in this area \shortcite{duGoodRepresentationSufficient2020,malikWhenGeneralizableReinforcement2021} that is valuable, we focus on empirical research as it's more widely studied.

 \paragraph{Overview of the Survey.} The structure of the survey is as follows.
 We first briefly describe related work such as other surveys and overviews in \cref{section:relatedwork}.
-We introduce the formalism and terminology for generalisation in RL in \cref{section:formalism}, including the relevant background.
-We then proceed to use this formalism to describe current benchmarks for generalisation in RL in \cref{section:benchmarks}, discussing both environments (\cref{subsection:environments}) and evaluation protocols (\cref{subsection:evalprotocol}).
-We categorise and describe work producing methods for tackling generalisation in \cref{section:methods}.
+We introduce the formalism and terminology for ZSG in RL in \cref{section:formalism}, including the relevant background.
+We then proceed to use this formalism to describe current benchmarks for ZSG in RL in \cref{section:benchmarks}, discussing both environments (\cref{subsection:environments}) and evaluation protocols (\cref{subsection:evalprotocol}).
+We categorise and describe work producing methods for tackling ZSG in \cref{section:methods}.
 Finally, we present a critical discussion of the current field, including recommendations for future work in both methods and benchmarks, in \cref{section:discussion}, and conclude with a summary of the key takeaways from the survey in \cref{section:conclusion}.